marq24/emacberry.com/_docs/1000-intro.md

 | <i class="fa-solid fa-square fa-fw"></i> | Indicates a setting/option in the application settings has to be un-checked |
 | ABC > XYZ | In the application settings/section with the name **_ABC_** select item/section/setting **_XYZ_** |

+## Use of metric system for Units
+This manual use the metric system in all descriptive texts and examples.
+The app supporting different unit formats like:
+_Metric_, _Imperial_ (feet & yard) or _Nautical_ and will adopt its behavior to your selection.

 ---

 # Initial Setup